wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-desktop-outlook-clients/includes/4-troubleshoot-calendars.md

 These two steps might resolve the issue, but if not, continue with the additional guidance documented here: [Resources in Exchange don't respond to meeting requests](https://support.microsoft.com/topic/resources-in-exchange-don-t-respond-to-meeting-requests-e6d24af5-36ae-5d87-b615-f292f3953dac).

-## Determine why content for a shared calendar is not updated
+## Determine why content for a shared calendar isn't updated

 If users don't receive shared calendar updates, it could be related to the update failing to propagate automatically from the originator of the update in Outlook.
 For example, a user creates a new appointment in a shared calendar, but the update doesn't sync automatically to Exchange Online.
 Consequently, other users are unaware of the update.
 However, if, when a user presses F9, updates are propagated, then the problem might be related to two settings in Outlook: